Finding steady work in the entertainment industry isn’t always easy. That’s where talent agencies come in.

 ICM Partners is behind a number of hit shows including Modern Family, Criminal Minds, and Breaking Bad.

-Founded in 1962, APA is perhaps best known for its music comedy tour department which represents artists like Judas Priest, Mary J. Blige, and Eddie Izzard.
+Founded in 1962, the Agency for the Performing Arts or APA is perhaps best known for its music comedy tour department which represents artists like Judas Priest, Mary J. Blige, and Eddie Izzard.

 Founded by Phil Gersh in 1949 during Hollywood’s golden age, Gersh is privately held and run by Phil’s two sons, Bob and David.
 Gersh represents big name actors including Adam Driver, Kristen Stewart, and J.K.
 Simmons.